Performance Improvement Plan: Contents and a Sample Form

 Performance in need of improvement: (List the goals and activities the employee will initiate to improve performance.
 Include skill development and changes needed to meet work performance expectations.)

 Refuse to think about the PIP as the first step in an employee leaving your employment.
-If you are convinced your employee will fail on the PIP, why would you write one at all?
-Just terminate the person's employment.
-It saves a lot of misery and anxiety all around and along the way.
-Use the PIP when you sincerely believe that the employee is capable of improvement.
+If you are convinced your employee will fail on the PIP, why write one at all?
+Just terminate the person's employment; it saves a lot of misery and anxiety all around and along the way.
+Use the PIP when you sincerely believe that an employee is capable of improvement.